Imergent-Technology/Protogen/README.md

 # Protogen - Community-Driven Knowledge Platform

-A comprehensive platform for collaborative feedback, knowledge synthesis, and multi-tenant content management with advanced graph visualization and presentation capabilities.
+A foundational prototype for collaborative feedback, knowledge synthesis, and multi-tenant content management with advanced graph visualization and presentation capabilities.
+Protogen serves as the first milestone in a larger vision toward community-driven governance and collective knowledge synthesis.

 ## 🎯 Overview

 Protogen is a modern, multi-tenant platform that enables organizations to create, manage, and present complex knowledge through interactive graphs, rich documents, and engaging presentations.
 Built with a clean architecture that separates content creation from presentation, it supports multiple communities with isolated content while maintaining shared knowledge aggregation.

+As the **foundational prototype** in a three-phase evolution (Protogen → Endogen → Ethosphere), Protogen focuses on sharing the vision, building community engagement, and validating concepts that will inform the development of more sophisticated platforms in future phases.

 ### Key Features